lufixSch/auto_llama/README.md

 - TxtAIMemory - Embeddings database for text or chat using the python `txtai` package

+### Other

+- speech - Tools/Interfaces for Speech recognition/TTS
+  - txtai - Speech recognition and TTS using the txtai pipelines

 ## Installation

 At the moment it is not possible to install AutoLLaMa using `pip`.
 You need to install it from source.